jasonCodeng/IsThisOnReddit/README.md

 # Snoo'ed

-Snoo'ed is a chrome extension thats checks if the current tab has been submitted on reddit before.
+A chrome extension to see if any reddit discussions has been made for your current page

 ## Contributing